Civitas (movement): History

+Civitas was formed in 1999.
+It, and ICHTUS, were split out from the integrist Cité catholique movement founded by the pro-Vichy intellectual Jean Ousset.

-Its media prominence dates from the appointment of its current president, Alain Escada, a Belgian militant of the extreme right with a background of Traditionalist Catholicism and Belgian nationalism, and an ex-member of the New Belgian Front (Front nouveau de Belgique, FNB), of which he was expelled in 1997.
+Its media prominence dates from the appointment of its current president, Alain Escada, a Belgian militant of the extreme right with a background of Traditionalist Catholicism and Belgian nationalism, and an ex-member of the New Belgian Front (Front nouveau de Belgique, FNB), from which he was expelled in 1997.

 Escada became the secretary-general of Civitas in 2009.
 In 2012, he replaced François de Penfentenyo as president of Civitas.